RBBP4: Clinical significance

 A decrease of RbAp48 in the dentate gyrus (DG) of the hippocampus in the brain is suspected to be a main cause of memory loss in normal aging.
 An age related decrease in RbAp48 is observed in the DG from human post-mortem tissue and also in mice.
 Furthermore, a gene knockin of a dominant negative form of RbAp48 of causes memory deficits in young mice similar to that observed in older mice.
-Finally lentiviral gene transfer to increase the expression of RbAp48 in the brain reverses memory deficits in older mice.
+Using lentiviral gene transfer to increase the expression of RbAp48 in the brain reverses memory deficits in older mice.

 RBBP4 works at least in part through the PKA-CREB1-CPB pathway.
 Hence one possible therapeutic approach to restore age-related memory loss is the use of PKA-CREB1-CPB pathway stimulating drugs.
 It has previously been shown that dopamine D1/D5 agonists such as 6-Br-APB and SKF-38,393 that are positively coupled to adenylyl cyclase and the cAMP phosphodieserase inhibitor rolipram reduce memory defects in aged mice.